phrigapov/picStylizer/README.md

 picStylizer is a PHP class that create sprite and css style file from images folder

-Notice: if you want to change the image onMouseOver (hover) you have add "_hover" at the end of filename before the extention
+Notice: if you want to change the image onMouseOver (hover) you have add "_hover" at the end of filename before the extention.
+Example:
 ```
-Example:
 // initial image
 icon.png
 // hover image
-icon_hover.png //adding _hover
+icon_hover.png

 // the result css code will be:
 .icon {...}
 .icon:hover {...}